 Youths will not be unsupervised in the residence halls at night.

-This means that if you suspect any child abuse or neglect, including sexual assault:
+If you suspect any child abuse or neglect, including sexual assault:

 - You must report it,

-- You should give as much information about the circumstances as possible,
+- You should give as much information about the circumstances as possible

 - You are immune from liability from any civil or criminal liability if you have reported the information in good faith, and